-354 Security may be required
+355 Security may be required

-- (1) The Minister may as a condition of deciding to give the approval require the proposed transferee to give under section 271, security for the GHG authority as if the proposed transferee were an applicant for the authority. - (2) If the proposed transferee does not comply with the requirement, the approval may be refused.
+- (1) The Minister may, as a condition of deciding to give the approval, require the proposed transferee to give, under section 271, security for the GHG authority the subject of the transfer as if the proposed transferee were an applicant for the GHG authority. - (2) If the proposed transferee does not comply with the requirement, the application may be refused. - (3) When the transfer of the GHG authority is complete, section 271 applies to the transferee of the GHG authority as holder.